 Whether you like to plan ahead or play it by ear, it’s a good idea to know a few things ahead of time as you plan your days at Walt Disney World.
-With so much to see, do and explore, knowing your preferences ahead of time can help you make the most of your time in the park and experience all the magic.
-When it comes to planning your daily schedule, here are nine things to consider:
+With so much to see, do, and explore, knowing your preferences ahead of time can help you make the most of your time in the park and experience all the magic.
+When it comes to planning your daily schedule, here are eight things to consider.

 1 – Morning